 - Zone 2 spans the area 0.6m from the edge of the bath and shower zone up to 3m.

 - Zone 3 extends beyond the outer reaches of Zone 2.
 Portable equipment is allowed, but only as long as the cable or flex doesn’t cross into Zone 2.

 As you won’t be installing bathroom lighting yourself, you won’t need to worry about this too much, but it’s always a good idea to bear it in mind when planning your bathroom lighting renovation or installation.

 Ingress Protection (IP) ratings

-All electrical equipment including lights and showers in a bathroom should have an IP rating.
-An IP rating has two numbers – the first relates to the level of protection against intrusion (i.e. from dust) and the second relates to its waterproof capability.
-The higher the number, the more protection it offers and only specific IP rating lights or fittings can be used in certain bathroom zones.
+All electrical equipment, including lights and showers in a bathroom, should have an IP rating.
+An IP rating has two numbers – the first relates to the level of protection against intrusion ( i.e., from dust), and the second refers to its waterproof capability.
+The higher the number, the more protection it offers and only specific IP-rating lights or fittings can be used in certain bathroom zones.

 If you’re ordering equipment yourself, speak to your engineer to make sure all your desired products meet the correct IP rating.

 One example of an elegant lighting fixture that can be used safely in a bathroom is the Sensio Bellatrix Crushed Crystal Pendant Light.
 The combination of chrome and a crystal layer results in an understated piece of decor that is also unique – and comes with an IP44 rating.
 The rating means that it is suitable for use in a bathroom.

 Plug sockets, heaters and towel rails should be fitted at least three metres from the bath or shower: the only exception is an electrical shaver unit which that must be at a safe distance from any bath or shower splashes.